-During the course of the interview, we also touched upon their approaches to border management and what advice he would give to other agencies looking to modernise their identity border management systems.
+During the course of the interview, he also touched upon their approaches to border management and what advice he would give to other agencies looking to modernise their identity border management systems.

 “We have ABC gates”.
 I think everyone has (ABC gates), working simultaneously with officers on the spot, he said.
 “We are looking at how to make the gathering of biometrics quicker, the fine-tuning of our systems..
 And really looking in depth how often biometric quality scores are”.

-The procurement process of ABC gates is also “quite innovative” because old legacy systems are being replaced and the future of Digital Travel Credential programmes, e -licences and wallets need to adapt to the new gates.
+The procurement process of ABC gates has been “quite innovative” accounting for the future of Digital Travel Credential programmes, e -licences and wallets that will need to adapt to the new gates.

 We also asked: